FusionAuth/fusionauth-site/site/_drafts/storing-user-data.md

 ## Modifying the App to Store User Data

 Now that we have the app running, we can modify it to start storing data about our users.
 In our sample app, we are going to modify the the file ```HelloWorld.jsx``` in the ```/react/src/``` components directory.
-This react component verifies that the user is logged in and displays the message “You have successfully authenticated and are logged into your application.”
+This react component verifies that the user is logged in and displays the message "You have successfully authenticated and are logged into your application."

 In the HelloWorld component, this is handled by the render function on line 46: